rlugojr/linkurious-enterprise-manual/Administrating/Managing_users.md

-# Creating a new user
+# Create a new user

 To do that, select ```Users``` in the administrator dashboard.